Dr Carolyn Strange

 In 2012 I was appointed an Adjunct Professor of Arts, Education and Creative Media at Murdoch University, Perth.

-My current project, supported by an ARC Discovery grant, examines the history of discretionary justice in New York State, from the foundation of the Republic to the end of the Depression.
-This extends the insights I developed in my 1996 edited collection, Qualities of Mercy: Justice, Punishment and Discretion (UBC Press, 1996).
-It also builds on my recent publication, “The Unwritten Law of Executive Justice: Pardoning Patricide in Reconstruction-era New York,” Law and History Review, 28 4(November 2010): 891-30.
+The project I have just completed, supported by an ARC Discovery grant, examines the history of discretionary justice in New York State.
+Discretionary Justice: Pardon and Parole in New York, from the Revolution to the Depression (New York University Press, 2016) extends the insights I developed in my 1996 edited collection, Qualities of Mercy: Justice, Punishment and Discretion (UBC Press, 1996).
+It also builds on my publication, “The Unwritten Law of Executive Justice: Pardoning Patricide in Reconstruction-era New York,” Law and History Review, 28 4(November 2010): 891-30.
 I challenge Foucauldian scholarship's fixation on sovereign power as the capacity to inflict violence by focusing on the gubernatorial prerogative of mercy, and I track its bureaucratisation over the late-19th and early-twentieth centuries through the emergence of a disciplinary apparatus, marked by indeterminate sentencing, parole and the rise of the 'psi' complex.

 Grants are drawn from ARIES.
 To add Projects or Grants please contact your College Research Office.